 Everything that is hidden will unavoidably be brought into the light II

 Peace to you, dear friends!
-I am glad today to bring to you today a word of wisdom from the Lord.
-For last few days we have been talking about the wisdom of repentance.
+I am glad today to bring to you a word of wisdom from the Lord.
+For the last few days we have been talking about the wisdom of repentance.
 I would like to continue on this topic today.In one of his psalms David talks about a day in the life of a person that has repented of all of his sins before God.
 We can see the advantages of that kind of lifestyle.

 «Blessed is he whose transgression is forgiven, whose sin is covered.
 Blessed is the man to whom the Lord does not impute iniquity, and in whose spirit there is no deceit!» (Psalms, 32:1-2)